netanelavr/sentry-mcp/packages/mcp-server/README.md

 # sentry-mcp

-This is a prototype of an MCP sever, acting as a middleware to the upstream Sentry API provider.
+This is a prototype of an MCP server, acting as a middleware to the upstream Sentry API provider.

 This package is primarily for running the `stdio` MCP server.
 If you do not know what that is, or do not need it, we suggest using the public remote service: